SPECFEM/specfem2d/CONTRIBUTING.md

 ## Further informations

-More detailed developer informations and instructions for how to contribute to SPECFEM codes are available at:<br>
+More detailed developer informations and instructions for how to contribute in general to SPECFEM codes are available at:<br>
 [https://github.com/SPECFEM/specfem3d/wiki](https://github.com/SPECFEM/specfem3d/wiki).